 The BEng (Hons) Optoelectronics & Holography programme provides a progression path to optoelectronics and holography for students with a Science or Engineering background.
 The training objective is to produce graduates capable of exploiting and leading in this enabling and rapidly evolving sector with the necessary skills to work in any area of the electronics industry.

 With established optoelectronic and aerospace links and collaboration with a large number of international firms such as Airbus in the locality, training is based on practical industrial and academic problems.
-The specialist modules within the curriculum of this programme also focus on tacit knowledge training from the Engineering Department's world leading Ultra-Realistic Imaging Research Centre.
-The core learning is associated with the BEng Electronic engineering programme and features 13 existing related supporting electrical and electronic engineering modules and 3 new research informed specialised modules, one for each year of study.
-The programme is designed for accreditation by the Institution of Engineers and Technology (IET).
+The specialist modules within the curriculum of this programme also focus on tacit knowledge training from the Engineering Department's world leading Ultra-Realistic engineering modules and 3 new research informed specialised modules, one for each year of study.
+The programme is designed for accreditation by the Institution of Engineers and